types of paint

 Silk

-Silk has a mid-sheen level, so silk surfaces look polished and reflect some light but nowhere near as much as gloss.
+Silk has a mid-sheen level, so silk surfaces look polished and reflect light but nowhere near as much as gloss.

 Before you use silk paint, be aware that it’s more likely to show brush strokes due to its sheen level.